theabbie/Generic-Static-Site-Generator/README.md

 It is an organised and completely customisable Static Site Generator, It treats webpages as objects which can be evaluated.

-This can be used to created all kinds of webpages.
+This can be used to created all kinds of websites.

 ## Usage